 Alongside this, we run a series of activities that provide a great opportunity for secondary school and college pupils to connect with the Department of Earth and Environmental Sciences.
 To organise guest lectures or activities for your school, please get in touch.

-Earth Science Matters is a bespoke programme to show how A level Maths, Chemistry, Biology and Physics are both applicable and essential to the study of the earth and the environment.
+Explore Your Planet is a bespoke programme to show how A level Maths, Chemistry, Biology and Physics are both applicable and essential to the study of the Earth and the environment.